-Russian military personnel have begun using mobile laser-beam systems to intercept kamikaze drones, including heavy hexacopters "Baba Yaga".
+Russian military personnel have begun using mobile laser-beam complexes to intercept kamikaze drones, including heavy hexacopters "Baba Yaga".
 This was reported by military expert Evgeny Damantsev.

-UAVs of the "Lyuty" line with a reflecting surface of about 0.5 sq. m are detected at a distance of 5-7.5 km, "Baba Yaga" copters - up to 2.5 - 3 km, FPV drones - less than 1.5 km.
+The "Lyutyi" series UAVs with a reflecting surface of about 0.5 sq. m are detected at a distance of 5-7.5 km, "Baba Yaga" copters - up to 2.5 - 3 km, FPV drones - less than 1.5 km.

 Earlier www1.ru reported that Russia will produce about 20 SJ-100 aircraft with PD-8 engines per year: the start date of production has been announced.